ShingoFukuyama/WKWebViewTips/README.md

 This is what I learned about WKWebView: Apple's new WebKit API debuted on iOS 8.
-As of this writing, latest iOS version is iOS 8.1.0.
+As of this writing, latest iOS version is iOS 8.1.3.

 ## file:/// don't work without tmp directory
-Only tmp directory access with file protocol has been allowed from iOS 8.0.2.
+Only the tmp directory access with file protocol has been allowed from iOS 8.0.2.
 You can see what directory access allowed with [GitHub shazron / WKWebViewFIleUrlTest](https://github.com/shazron/WKWebViewFIleUrlTest)

 ## Can't handle in Storyboard and Interface Builder